-Traditional Health Insurance
+What is Traditional Health Insurance?

-The coinsurance is the percentage of the bill that you are responsible for in addition to the copayment for the procedure.
-For example, if you have 80/20 coinsurance, the insurance company will pay eighty percent of the cost and you will be responsible for the other twenty percent.
-This coinsurance applies after you have reached any deductible set by your insurance policy.
+You may also be required to pay coinsurance on certain medical expenses, such as tests or hospital stays.
+Coinsurance is the percentage of the bill that you are responsible for paying, in addition to the copayment for the procedure.
+For example, if you have 80/20 coinsurance, the insurance company will pay 80% of the cost and you will be responsible for the other 20%.
+Coinsurance applies after you have reached any deductible set by your insurance policy.

+It is important to understand how much a procedure could cost you.
 For example, if you had to undergo surgery and stay overnight, you would have to pay your hospital copayment amount, pay the deductible amount if you have not already met it, and then pay your coinsurance amount on the remaining balance of the hospital bill.

-Additionally you should make sure that you get preapproval for most tests and surgeries before you have them done.
+You should also make sure that you get pre-approval for any tests and surgeries before you have them done since they can be costly to pay for out-of-pocket.
 This can save you money since the insurance agrees to cover the cost.
-You will also want to make sure that all doctors and anesthesiologist that will be working on you are within your network too.
+You will also want to make sure that all doctors and anesthesiologist that will be working on you are within your network, too.
+If you stay within your network, you will pay much less, since the health insurance has worked out lower costs deals with those doctors

 One of the benefits of a traditional health insurance plan is that it is fairly easy to predict your costs.
-If you stay within your network, you can can control how much you will pay since the health insurance has worked out lower costs deals with those doctors.
-It also does not require you to pay as much up front out of your own pocket.
-This may be a good option if a huge deductible seems daunting to you, and you would avoid seeing your doctor because of it.
+This type of plan also does not require you to pay as much up front.
+This may be a good option if a high deductible health plan (and an HSA) seems daunting to you, and you would avoid seeing your doctor because of it.

 However, some people do prefer a high-deductible plan because once they meet the deductible, then they no longer need to cover any additional medical expenses.
 If you know that you will always meet your deductible, you may want to consider that option instead of traditional health insurance.